 A trip to Montserrat is an ideal activity for families, a group of friends or on one’s own to find a moment of peace and serenity in a unique location.

 We’ve already suggested that you see La Moreneta, but there is plenty else to see at Montserrat.

 - Museo de Montserrat.
 This museum houses an important collection of art, rare books and antiques.
 From an Egyptian sarcophagus from 2200 BC to a splendid collection of famous European painters such as Monet, Sisley, Degas and Pisarro, this museum is sure to impress.

 - The Choir of Montserrat.
 This is one of the oldest boy’s choirs of Europe and holds worldwide fame.
 If you have the opportunity to hear them sing at the Basilica at Montserrat, be sure to do so!
-More information can be found here.
+More information can be found on the website (see below).

 - National Park of Montserrat.
 From the Monastery, you can take several different trails that are great for scenic walks and hikes with unforgettable views.

 How to get to Montserrat from Barcelona